Our Tax Filing Extension Policy

 An extension is NOT a delay in paying your taxes.

 A tax filing extension gives us more time to file your return — it does not extend the deadline for any taxes owed.
-Any balance due is still payable by the original deadline (typically April 15th).
-We always calculate your estimated tax liability and ensure payments are made on time to avoid penalties or interest.

-Extension filed → More time to prepare your return accurately
+More time to prepare your return accurately

-Taxes owed → Still due by April 15th, no exceptions
+Still due by April 15th,

 Our policy: intentional, not blanket

 At Inkle, we don't extend every client automatically — and we don't rush every return to meet April 15th at the cost of accuracy.
-We use a hybrid approach grounded in one principle: "A good extension beats a rushed return.
-Every time."

-Filed by April 15th
+Returns we file by April 15th

 Filing early gives you faster tax certainty and cleaner financial reporting

-When we extend
+Returns we extend

 Complex financials, multi-entity structures, or late adjustments